FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Introduction

 \subsection{FIRE: Failure-adaptive Importance sampling for Rare Events}

+Our FIRE framework employs a digital twin - inspired setup, employing \textcolor{magenta}{RL} to optimize service migration and the \textit{backup migration} in edge computing systems, amidst potential rare service failures.

+A digital twin edge computing system virtually replicates a physical edge computing system and mirrors its network conditions, akin to similar setups used for data center management and remote monitoring \cite{dataCenterDigitalTwin}.
+Our framework FIRE \textcolor{cyan}{further models limited edge server capacity and communication delays, } and \textcolor{purple}{our optimization balances the trade-offs amongst the following costs:} \emph{communication and computing delay costs} of the multiple users, the \emph{migration cost} of service profiles, the \emph{backup storage and migration costs}, along with the \emph{failure costs}.

-Our framework uses reinforcement learning to optimize service migration and the \textit{placement of backups} in the edge computing system, in light of potential (but rare) service failures.
-Besides optimizing for the service profile placements, we optimize the placement of service profile backups across the MEC system, while considering the storage and migration cost they incur.
-The placement of backups allows users' jobs to still be computed even if the server in which their profile was placed at fails.
-Deciding where to place these backups, however, is a difficult problem as they, like the primary service, should move with the user.
-Because the actual rare event probability is low and unable to help us learn an optimal policy to prepare for rare events, we use \textit{importance sampling} to increase the sampling of the rare events.
-We sample at a rate which represents their contribution to system wide costs, to help us prepare for rare events.
+Because the actual rare event probability is low and unable to help us learn an optimal policy to prepare for rare events, we use \textbf{importance sampling of rare events} in our digital twin setup to increase the sampling of the rare events in the RL environment.
 Error correction is done through the use of importance sampling weights, to enable us to learn an optimal policy with respect to the true rare events probability.
-To avoid the large failure costs experienced during server failures in online scenarios, training is done in a simulator mode.
+Unlike online training, training of RL in the edge computing digital twin also enables the system to learn policies while \emph{avoiding the large failure costs} of experiencing actual server failures.
 The converged policy trained by the simulator is then applied to online scenarios, in which rare events happen at their natural probabilities.
-While the focus of our framework in this paper is for service migration, our importance sampling framework is able to be extended and modified, to tackle other resource allocation and decision making problems in light of rare events in networking and communications.

-In edge computing, users may have heterogeneous risk tolerances, due to their differing computing applications, with differing latency requirements.
-Some users may have a higher risk tolerance for edge server failures due to their application being less latency sensitive than others, or may not be willing to incur a cost of placing backups during normal scenarios to prepare for potential failures.
-In light of this, we also propose an algorithm that caters to users of different risk tolerances, without requiring separate algorithm training for different risk tolerances.
+While \cite{precup2000eligibility,frank2008reinforcement} also use importance sampling to sample rare events, these two works involve estimating the value function given a fixed policy, and their algorithm is not applied in the edge computing scenario.
+In contrast, FIRE learns, not just evaluates, the optimal policy $\pi^*$.
+We further propose novel boundedness and convergence proofs. \emph{To the best of our knowledge, we are the first to propose importance sampling of rare events to prepare for failures in edge computing.}